 While the traditional way to cook these vadas is by deep-frying, you can actually get that same delicious taste and crunch by shallow-frying them.
-This method uses way less oil, which is why it’s my go-to.
-If you’re curious about how to whip up some yummy, shallow-fried dill masala vadas, keep reading for the recipe that’ll walk you through the steps to make these crunchy delights!
+This method uses way less oil, and it’s why I prefer this over the traditional method.
+But the vadas need to be as thin as possible to cook through.

 Prep time: 3 hours